JamesTreap/Concerto/README.md

 -   Stores and parses data (concert information, user data) in a MongoDB Atlas Database
 -   Server-side HTML page and email rendering via Pug templates, delivering responsive and templatized content
 -   API status codes reflecting user input and descriptive success/error authentication messages
--   Deployed to an AWS EC2 Linux instance with an Elastic IP, prerouting with iptables and a registered AWS Route 53 domain
+-   Deployed to an AWS EC2 Linux instance with an Elastic IP, registered AWS Route 53 domain, nginx reverse proxy and SSL certificate

+## Setup

+Clone the project and install npm dependencies.
+Rename 'sample.env' to 'config.env' and fill out the corresponding fields.

 ## Importing data

-Data is stored within the dev-data fodler.
+Data is stored within the dev-data folder.
 To import data, run the following commands from the home directory:

 ```bash
 node .\dev-data\data\import-dev-data.js --delete